MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-chromium/how-to/index.md

 *  Advanced caching.
 *  Running background tasks such as receiving PUSH messages, adding badges to the app icon, or fetching data from a server.

-Your app must have a service worker file for Microsoft Edge to install the app.
+For Microsoft Edge to be able to install the app, your app must have a service worker file.

-A service worker is defined in a JavaScript file loaded by your app.
+A service worker is defined in a JavaScript file that's loaded by your app.
 To add a service worker to your project:

-1. In VS Code, create a new file (`Ctrl`+`N`), add the following content, and save the file as `sw.js`:
+1. In Visual Studio Code, create a new file (`Ctrl`+`N`), add the following content, and save the file as `sw.js`:

     ```javascript
     const CACHE_NAME = `temperature-converter-v1`;